www.LinuxHowtos.org

 NAME

-#include <sys/socket.h>int shutdown(int sockfd, int how);
+#include <sys/socket.h> int shutdown(int sockfd, int how);

 DESCRIPTION

-The shutdown() call causes all or part of a full-duplex connection on the socket associated with sockfd to be shut down.
+The shutdown() call causes all or part of a ful-duplex connection on the socket associated with sockfd to be shut down.
 If how is SHUT_RD, further receptions will be disallowed.
 If how is SHUT_WR, further transmissions will be disallowed.
 If how is SHUT_RDWR, further receptions and transmissions will be disallowed.RETURN VALUE

 On success, zero is returned.
-On error, -1 is returned, and errno is set appropriately.ERRORS
+On error, -1 is returned, and errno is set to indicate the error.ERRORS

 - EBADF